 All application and supporting materials are due on the Wednesday preceding the first day of the University's official Thanksgiving Break (typically the second-to-last Wednesday of each November).
 The actual due date will be announced with the call for applications.
-Applications must be submitted electronically by email (please compile all materials into a single Word or PDF document) to the CSD Director of Student Financial Aid and Awards (Dr. Jim Coyle via jcoyle@pitt.edu) before noon EST on the due date.
+Applications must be submitted electronically by email (please compile all materials into a single Word or PDF document) to the CSD Director of Awards (Dr. Kendrea Garand via kgarand@pitt.edu) before noon EST on the due date.